GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/sandboxingEval/index.md

 an extension page via an `iframe`.
 The page's javascript file contains code that sends a message into the sandbox whenever the browser action is clicked by finding the `iframe` on the page, and executing the `postMessage` method on its `contentWindow`.
-The message is an object containing two properties: `templateName`, and `command`.
+The message is an object containing three properties: `context`, `templateName`, and `command`.
 We'll dive into both in a moment.

 {% Label %}service-worker.js:{% endLabel %}